 Developing a more positive mindset won’t feel natural at first.
 It might even seem a bit cheesy to you.
 But if you keep reaching for the positive, you’ll experience a radical mindset shift in no time.

 What to Do If You Fail to Be More Positive

 So now you’ve set a goal to be more positive and let go of negativity.
 Maybe part of that goal was to stop yelling at your kids and start praising them instead.
 Perhaps your ambition was to stop smoking and take up weight lifting…

-But another day or week is starting and you’re feeling down.
-You’ve failed…again.
+But another day or week has passed and you’re feeling down.
+In your mind, you’ve failed…again.

-You feel like you’ll never be able to make better choices.
-You’re angry at yourself for falling into the same old habits.
+You’re convinced that you’ll never be able to make better choices.
+The same old habits are creeping in.

 You’re wondering if lasting change is even possible.

 When you fail to be more positive, here’s what you need to do…